Skip to content

 Software issues

-Why the system is complaining abount not finding an existing module?
+Why the system is complaining about not finding an existing module?

 There are cases modules could not be found.
-This could be that the modules is not exiting in the target software stack, it could be hidden, or a version inconsitency.
+This could be that the modules is not exiting in the target software stack, it could be hidden, or a version inconsistency.

 hidden modules